 A purposive sample of six study sites has been selected for this case-study research project.
 This sample size is consistent with case study methodology, which typically employs small sample sizes, ranging from 4 to 10 cases (Creswell & Plano Clark, 2011; Morse, 1994).
 The six study sites will be selected from three ambulatory care networks: the Alabama Practice Based Research Network (APBRN), the Dean Health System outpatient clinics in Wisconsin, and the Wisconsin Research Education Network (WREN).
 The APBRN is a network comprised of 90 physicians across 75 practices, who collaborate to implement practice-based studies.
 The Dean Health System includes 63 physician practices throughout Wisconsin.
 The WREN network is comprised of 40 clinics in 38 Wisconsin communities that participate in innovative research and quality improvement projects.
 All three networks have extensive experience with multi-site studies.
 The physician practices within the three networks vary in size, in the use of health information technology (IT), and in the types of technology used to elicit information directly from patients.

-This project will examine three types of health IT (e-form, secure messaging, and patient portal) in two different sizes of physician practices (small and medium).
+This project will examine three types of health IT (patient portals, secure messaging, and e-forms) in two different sizes of physician practices (small and medium).
 A total of six study sites will allow exploration of a range of workflows associated with the three types of patient-reported information technology as well as a range of workflow problems barriers and facilitators that can be linked to the sociotechnical context of each site (Morse, 1994; Sandelowski, 1995).

 All study sites are small to medium-sized ambulatory care practices with no more than 10 physicians per practice.
 Study sites that use different health IT applications to elicit and use information from patients were selected, to demonstrate a variety of technologies and workflows for soliciting, receiving, processing, displaying, and acting upon patient-reported information.
 The types of information, and the technologies used to collect and manage this information, will be factors in the analysis.
 Study sites were intentionally selected to vary based on size and on the technologies and types of patient information in use, in order to understand common themes and differences in workflow.
 Final site selection balanced key attributes, including: